WordPress Security Plugins are the Holy Grail of confusing WordPress essentials.

 Ease of Use: VaultPress has a simple, clean dashboard with all the essential WordPress management features made readily available.
 As far as security is concerned, this is really not the most optimal solution.

 Cleanup Type: N/A

 Long-Term Viability: Not Viable.
-VaultPress is not among our recommended WordPress security plugins.
 As a backup and restore plugin, you may have better luck with it.

-Solution scope: VaultPress offers site monitoring and login protection features.
-But the actual malware scanner is weak and there is no scope for malware removal.
+Solution scope: VaultPress offers site monitoring and login page protection features.
+But the actual malware scanner is weak and there is no scope for removing malware.
 However, in terms of protecting your financial interests, the backup and restore options can be great.

 Final Verdict: NOT RECOMMENDED

 If you got all the way here to read about the ranking parameters for the WordPress security plugins listed above, then: